oracle-livelabs/apex/apex-professional-hol6/introduction.md

 ## **What is APEX?**

 Oracle APEX is a low-code application platform for Oracle Database.
 APEX Application Development, Autonomous Data Warehouse (ADW), Autonomous Transaction Processing (ATP), and Autonomous JSON Database are fully managed services, pre-integrated and pre-configured with APEX, for rapidly building and deploying modern data-driven applications in Oracle Cloud.
-Business users, citizen, and application developers can create enterprise apps 20X faster with 100X less code — without having to learn complex web technologies with just a browser.
+Business users, citizens, and application developers can create enterprise apps 20X faster with 100X less code-without learning complex web technologies with just a browser.

-In this workshop, you manage and customize the Interactive report in the Sample Reports application both as a **Developer** and as an **End user**.
+In this workshop, you will manage and customize the Interactive report in the Sample Reports application as both a Developer and an end user.

 ### Recap

-In the previous workshop, you learned to add interactive grid, Smart filters, and Content row to an application.
-Additionally, you learned to create application items and application processes.
-Moreover, you created a variety of pages and added an action.
+In the previous workshop, you learned to add an interactive grid, Smart filters, and Content row to an application.
+You also learned to create application items and processes, create a variety of pages, and add an action.

-Estimated Time: 35 minutes

 ### Objectives